ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 signature envelope in order to cause unwanted actions at the protected API.

 Some key-bound tokens are susceptible to replay attacks, depending on the details of the signing method used.
-If a signature method covers only portions of a given request, that same signature proof can be used by an attacker to make a similar call, potentially even varying elements that are outside of the protection of the signature.
 Key proofing mechanisms used with access tokens therefore need to use replay protection mechanisms covered under the signature such as a per-message nonce, a reasonably short time validity window, or other uniqueness constraints.
 The details of using these will vary depending on the key proofing mechanism in use, but for example, HTTP Message Signatures has both a `created` and `nonce` signature parameter as well as the ability to cover significant portions of the HTTP message.
+All of these can be used to limit the attack surface.

 ## Exposure of End-user Credentials to Client Instance {#security-credentials}